brigoste/CIRRUS/discretization/README.md

     └── LeastSquaresGradient
 ```

-The gradient schemes provide cell gradients that can be consumed by reconstruction schemes that require gradient information.
+The gradient schemes provide cell gradients that can be consumed by reconstruction schemes requiring gradient information.

 For example: